Aashub/100-Days-of-Code---Python---My_Project/Day-020-021-Snacke_Game/Updated Game Readme.md

 # Day 20-21 - Snake Game Updated
 ##  Project Overview

 This is an updated Snake Game project with all the previous functionality intact.
 In this version, whenever the player reaches a new highest score, it gets stored in a file so it can be used later.
 When the game is restarted, the highest score from the file is displayed on the screen.
-This functionality is achieved using Python's read and write methods, which I learned in today’s lesson and used to update my Snake Game project.
+This functionality is achieved using Python's read and write methods **(leared in Day 24)** , which I learned and used to update my Snake Game project.

 ---